antiguru/rahmen/README.md

 image using a separator, the default being ``','``.
 For special processing, this can be changed using the ``separator`` entry in the config file.

-After this, the basic processing is finished, and the information line could be shown below the image.

-### Advanced processing

 #### Regular Expressions for the whole line